-- 6. For the most part, the University budgets on an incremental basis i.e. it is assumed that the existing base budget provides a sound starting point for future budgets.
+6. For the most part, the University budgets on an incremental basis i.e. it is assumed that the existing base budget provides a sound starting point for future budgets.
 The budget holder / administrator just needs to think about changes for the coming year.
 This approach has the advantage of being relatively quick and easy to do.
-However it does have pitfalls.
+However, it does have pitfalls.
 In particular, the budget holder needs to understand fully what is in the base budget and what assumptions have been made within it.
 If he/she has been in post for a number of years, this should not be a problem.
-However new members of staff will need to ensure that they fully understand the existing budget before thinking about changes to it. - 7.
-There will be instances where incremental budgeting is not appropriate or possible.
+However new members of staff will need to ensure that they fully understand the existing budget before thinking about changes to it.

+- 7. There will be instances where incremental budgeting is not appropriate or possible.
 These are: - For new areas of activity. - Where existing activities are expected to change significantly.

 In such cases, you will need to construct a budget from first principles, thinking about each area of income and expenditure in turn.
-Your divisional financial controller will be able to provide assistance or advice and should be consulted as early as possible in the budget setting process.
+Your divisional financial team will be able to provide assistance or advice as needed.